TahminaaAkterTaniaa/tuition-system/WindsurfRules.md

 - use next/image for image handling
 - use next/router for routing

 -please use the todo.md file as a reference for the project structure.
 And After Finish Update the todo.md file.
--please use the project.md file as a reference for the project overview -please use the WindsurfRules.md file as a reference for the project rules -